timmychan97/Tutorials/How to/unlock xiaomi redmi k20 pro/README.md

 By following this guide, you will unlock the bootloader and the following features:
  - TWRP installed, which is a recovery mode.
- - Magisk Manager intalled and is undetectable, which can do deep system tweaks.
+ - Magisk Manager installed and is undetectable, which can do deep system tweaks.
  - EdXposed installed, which can do software and OS tweaks.
  - Enable Google Maps Location History and Location Sharing.
  - Redirect app links to Google Play Store instead of Mi App Market.